 Since John Moores 23 in 2004, the first prize is no longer such a purchase prize.
 Instead, the painting that wins the first prize may be purchased by the Walker, meaning that the artist receives not only their prize money but the value of the painting in addition.

-When is the Call for Entries for John Moores 2016?
+When is the call for Entries for John Moores 2020?

-The call for entries period started on 14 September 2015.
-The deadline to enter (register and pay the entry fee) was 12 noon on Monday 9 November 2015.
+The call for entries period starts on 17 February 2020.
+The deadline to enter (register and pay the entry fee) is 12 noon on Tuesday 24 March 2020.

 There are three main stages: Call for Entries, Stage 1 and Stage 2.